-Oil prices stabilize just below two-year highs
+Oil prices rise on supply cuts and political tensions in Saudi Arabia

+Several traders said prices got a boost from unconfirmed rumors that Saudi King Salman would relinquish the throne to his son Crown Prince Mohammed Bin Salman.
+Similar rumors hit the market in September and October but never materialized.

+Prices got a boost earlier this week from a crackdown on corruption by the Saudi crown prince, who says he is determined to remodel his conservative country into a modern state no longer dependent on oil.
+Analysts said his arrival to the throne would add to tensions between Saudi Arabia and several countries including Iran, Lebanon and Yemen.

-Traders said a rally that has pushed up Brent by more than 40 per cent since July may have run its course.
+Still, traders expressed caution that the rally that has pushed up Brent by more than 40 per cent since July may have run its course.
+The rally has largely been driven by crude output cuts from producing nations led by the Organization of the Petroleum Exporting Countries and Russia.

 "Prices may have reached a short-term peak," said Fawad Razaqzada, analyst at futures brokerage Forex.com.

-Prices have been supported by moves led by the Organization of the Petroleum Exporting Countries and Russia to limit supplies in order to tighten the market.

 OPEC will discuss output at a meeting on Nov.
 30, and is expected to extend the limits beyond their expiry in March 2018.
+If that happens, some said the rally could still have legs.

 "With the OPEC/non-OPEC deal extension beyond March 2018 a certainty, prices may become stronger and temporarily reach the $65-$70 per barrel range in 2018," said energy consultancy FGE.